-Your HealthCare Provider may be a Doctor, a Nurse Practitioner or a Physician’s Assistant, or part of a larger HealthCare team.
-And, your provider may be a primary care provider or a specialist.
-Whichever the case, the amount of time you receive during an appointment with your provider may vary, however, it is important to be prepared for your visit, so you get the most out of time you have with your provider.
+Your HealthCare Provider may be a doctor, a nurse practitioner or a physician’s assistant, or part of a larger healthcare team.
+Your provider may be a primary care provider or a specialist.
+Whichever the case, the amount of time you receive during an appointment with your provider may vary and is often limited.
+Thus, it is important to be prepared for your visit, so you get the most out of time you have with your provider.

 Things you Can do to Help Prepare for a Visit to your HealthCare Provider

-- Consider using a Pain Diary between each visit with your provider or healthcare team, to document the following characteristics of your pain daily:
+- Use a Pain Diary between each visit with your provider or healthcare team to document the following characteristics of your pain daily:

 - Onset (when it started)

 - Intensity (rating of pain in the location identified)

 - Pattern (progress of the pain over time, does it change?)

 - Have a specific place where you record information, so that you remember them when you are preparing for your visit.

 - Complete a "Preparing for a Visit with my HealthCare Provider" Tool to document questions and information you want to share with your provider at your next visit.
 Gather any notes you prepared leading up to this appointment and add that information to your “Preparing for a Visit with my HealthCare Provider” Tool if you are still interested in discussing this information with your provider.

 - Plan to take an updated list of your medications (including name of medication, dosage, why you are taking the medication, etc.) to each medical appointment.